 Words in Green mean they have been translated adequately.

-Words in Blue contain two or more possible meanings.
-(A tooltip is provided for these words, place the mouse cursor on top of blue words to see possible meanings).
+Words in Blue contain two or more possible meanings (a tooltip is provided for these words, place the mouse cursor on top of blue words to see possible meanings).

-Words in orange are not currently available in Basic English
+Words in Orange are not currently available in Basic English.

 No one really uses reason